eilifso/sumstud-2022/docs/einfeld.md

 ![](images/einfeldt/ramses_standard.png)

-We can see immediately that the velocity plot much more closely resembles the reference plot in [Stone et al.](https://iopscience.iop.org/article/10.1086/588755/pdf)
+We can see immediately that the velocity plot much more closely resembles the reference plot in [Stone et al.](https://iopscience.iop.org/article/10.1086/588755/pdf), clearly showing the "bump" in the horizontal velocity around the center of the plot.

+In order to fine-tune the Ramses solver, we can vary the `slope` parameter, which is initially set to be `slope=3.5`.
+Setting this parameter to be $1$, $2$, and $3$, we see that the lower slopes